Statistics on Canadian Women in Business

 - Women entrepreneurs are much more likely to choose to start and run small businesses in the retail and service sectors.

 - Women entrepreneurs do not make as much money as male entrepreneurs although the gap appears to be closing.
+Canadian women who start businesses make 58% less than their male counterparts.

 Statistics on Canadian Women in Business by Source